I. OPTIONS FOR PAYING FOR LONG TERM CARE

 Personal and household items.
 Personal and household items of any value, that are held by the MaineCare applicant, or their spouse, are excluded.

 Motor Vehicles.
 One vehicle is excluded so long as it is used to provide transportation for the household.
 This includes vechiels that are unregistered, inoperable or in need of repair.
 A second vehicle may be excluded if it is necessary for employment and/or to secure medical treatment.
 If the applicant, however, resides in an assisted living facility or nursing home, the second vehicle cannot be excluded for use to secure medical treatment.
 The manual provides that because facilities must provide a medicaid eligible individual with transportation to secure medical treatment, the second vehicle cannot be excluded for the resident of a facility.
 The individual also must be able to show a need for a second vehicle.
-The example in the manual is one vehicle on the mainland and one on an island.

 IV.
 TRANSFER PENALTIES: NURSING HOME PROGRAM